huntscript/huntscript/README.md

 Hello, I'm Ken, and I'm excited to welcome you to HuntScript!

+## 🎯 About HuntScript

-🎯 Whether you're already a seasoned script hunter or aspire to become one, HuntScript is tailor-made for individuals like you.
+Whether you're already a seasoned script hunter or aspire to become one, HuntScript is tailor-made for individuals like you.

 👀 Our focus areas include: